jdombrowski-mitre/dioptra/docs/source/user-guide/custom-task-plugins.rst

 The following sections will now involve creating built-in and localized task plugins.

-Creating a Builtin Task
+Creating a Built-in Task
 -----------------------

-To create a builtin task, first the user must identify which builtin subdirectory (artifacts, attacks, etc.) should contain the new task.
+To create a built-in task, first the user must identify which built-in subdirectory (artifacts, attacks, etc.) should contain the new task.
 Once this is done, the task can be declared as follows:

 .. code-block::